Printed on 4/2/2026

-10-092-1 Associate Degree (AAS) Part Time, Full Time 62 Credits Financial Aid Eligible Time of Day: Day Location*: Appleton
+10-092-1 Associate Degree (AAS) Part Time or Full Time 63 Credits Financial Aid Eligible Location*: Appleton

 *If general education courses are required, they may be available at multiple locations.

 The Precision Agriculture associate degree prepares you for a variety of careers in a fast-paced, high-tech industry by bridging the gaps between equipment, agronomy and technology.
-You'll acquire the necessary skills to install, troubleshoot and operate high-tech equipment using the most current technology.
-You'll also learn about data management, crop production and agriculture equipment, focusing on increasing farm production and supporting sustainable agriculture practices.
+You will gain the necessary skills to install, troubleshoot and operate high-tech equipment using the most current technology.
+You will also learn about data management, crop production and agriculture equipment, focusing on increasing farm production and supporting sustainable agriculture practices.

 COURSE LIST